Learn more about our education and training opportunities.

 Advanced Endoscopy Training Program

-The Duke Division of Gastroenterology’s Advanced Endoscopy Training Program is a one-year program devoted to the clinical and research training of an advanced fellow in endoscopic retrograde cholangioscopy (ERCP), endoscopic ultrasound (EUS), advanced polypectomy techniques and endoluminal stenting.
+The Duke Division of Gastroenterology’s Advanced Endoscopy Training Program is a two-year program devoted to the clinical and research training of an advanced fellow in endoscopic retrograde cholangioscopy (ERCP), endoscopic ultrasound (EUS), advanced polypectomy techniques and endoluminal stenting.

 Advanced/Transplant Hepatology Fellowship

-The Division of Gastroenterology offers a one-year advanced training program that prepares physicians and scientists for a career in academic gastroenterology and transplant hepatology.
+The Division of Gastroenterology offers a one-year advanced training program that prepares physicians and scientists for a career in academic advanced gastroenterology and transplant hepatology.

 Fellows have access to comprehensive training in transplant hepatology, transplant infectious diseases, hepatopathology and interventional radiology, as well as access to research training, advanced clinical skills and training in medical education